T-BILL MARKET Loading market data...

 Estimated Ending Value

-This ladder snapshot splits your money evenly across the shortest currently loaded Treasury bill terms and simulates reinvestment using the same term yields.
+This snapshot uses the shortest currently loaded Treasury bill terms and assumes reinvestment at the same term yields for illustration.

-Treasury bills are often used by savers who want a government-backed option for short-term cash.
-They can be especially attractive when savings-account yields lag behind, or when state tax treatment matters.
+Treasury bills are often used by people who want a government-backed option for short-term cash.
+They can be especially relevant when savings-account yields lag behind, when state tax treatment matters, or when you want a defined maturity date instead of open-ended cash sitting in an account.

 Short terms

-Useful if you want your cash back soon while still earning interest.
+Useful when you want your cash back soon while still earning on it over a defined period.

 State tax advantage

-Treasury interest is generally exempt from state and local income tax.
+Treasury interest is generally exempt from state and local income tax, which can matter when comparing after-tax cash returns.

 Ladder flexibility

-A ladder can spread maturity dates so all your cash is not locked at one term.
+A ladder can spread maturity dates so all your cash is not committed to one single term.